memfault/interrupt/_drafts/zero-to-main-2.md

 ### Variables

-In the first post, our ResetHandler relied on seemingly magic variables to know the address of each of our sections of memory.
+In the first post, our `ResetHandler` relied on seemingly magic variables to know the address of each of our sections of memory.
 It turns out, those variable came from the linker script!

-In order to make section addresses available to code, the linker is able too generate symbols and add them to the program.
+In order to make section addresses available to code, the linker is able to generate symbols and add them to the program.

 You can find the syntax in the [linker documentation](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/4/html/Using_ld_the_GNU_Linker/assignments.html),